 Today Conde de Los Andes, despite its historical pedigree, is a poster child for the modern face of Rioja.
 You can visit this winery on a luxury Rioja Winery Tour, organized with Cellar Tours.
-Eschewing the Reserva and Gran Reserva hierarchy, the Murua family instead focus their efforts on one red release, a 100% Tempranillo-based Rioja of considerable weight, depth and texture.
-The white is no less impressive – a delicious Viura-based wine that is aged in French oak barriques, imbuing it with a spicy complexity and remarkable length of flavor.
-But it is perhaps the semi-dulce wine that is truly outstanding, a late-harvested blend of Viura and Malvasia that is blended with small amounts of older reserve wine from the legendary Conde de Los Andes back-catalog.
+Eschewing the Reserva and Gran Reserva hierarchy, the Murua family instead focuses on one red release, a 100% Tempranillo-based Rioja of considerable weight, depth, and texture.
+The white is no less impressive – a delicious Viura-based wine aged in French oak barriques, imbuing it with a spicy complexity and remarkable length of flavor.
+But it is perhaps the semi-dulce wine that is truly outstanding, a late-harvested blend of Viura and Malvasia blended with small amounts of older reserve wine from the legendary Conde de Los Andes back-catalog.
 A fitting emblem for a resurrected brand now restored to its former glory.

 Conde de los Andes Blanco (White)

 100% Viura.
 Fermentation takes place in French oak for 3 months.
 The wine is then aged for a period of 6 months in the same barrels.
 A complex, structured white Rioja that will improve with bottle age.